-As the number of fire deaths rises in North Carolina, Insurance Commissioner and State Fire Marshal Mike Causey has organized a team of firefighters and volunteers to be out in force this weekend -- not to battle a blaze or answer medical calls, but to distribute and install free smoke alarms in neighborhoods across the state.
+As the number of fire deaths rises in North Carolina, Insurance Commissioner and State Fire Marshal Mike Causey has organized a team of firefighters and volunteers to be out in force this weekend to distribute and install free smoke alarms in neighborhoods across the state.

-“Smoke alarms cut the chances of dying in a home fire in half, but they have to be in proper working condition in order to save your life,” said Commissioner Causey.
-“Smoke alarms are a key part of a home fire escape plan and our goal is to prevent fire deaths by arming our citizens with the proper knowledge and equipment.”
+“Smoke alarms are a key part of a home fire escape plan and cut the chances of dying in a home fire in half, but they have to be in proper working condition in order to save your life,” said Commissioner Causey.
+“Our goal is to prevent fire deaths by arming our citizens with the proper knowledge and equipment.”

-Fire departments across the state will participate in Smoke Alarm Saturday by going door-to-door to check homes and install new smoke alarms when necessary.
-Kidde Fire Systems donated 540 smoke alarms to help make this event happen.
+Fire departments across the state will participate in Smoke Alarm Saturday on June 4 by going door-to-door to check homes and install new smoke alarms when necessary.
+A majority of the smoke alarms being distributed this week will come from Smoke Alarm Canvassing Grants.

 For more information about smoke alarms and fire safety, visit the OSFM website.